ConductorOne/terraform-provider-conductorone/docs/data-sources/user.md

 App DataSource

-The User datasource allows you to retrieve a User by `email` or `id` in ConductorOne.
+The User datasource allows you to retrieve a User by `email` (case sensitive), or `id` in ConductorOne.

 ## Example Usage